johnboyce/golf_outing_manager/README.md

 1. Run the following commands to set up the project locally: zsh setup.sh
 2. Deploy the infrastructure and app using Terraform and GitHub Actions.
-3. Update the golfer data, bios, and predictions in the src/data.js file.
+3. Update the golfer data, bios, and predictions in the src/data/players.json file.
+4. Update the courses data in the src/data/courses.json file.

 ## Deployment